Continue with Facebook

 Common symptoms of food allergies include:

-Eczema’s itching and discomfort can make it hard to get a restful night’s sleep.
-When you’re living with an oat or other food allergy, these symptoms can be harder to manage and impact your quality of life more severely.
-Itchy, inflamed skin caused by the allergic reaction can leave you awake and scratching through the night.
-As a result, fatigue and stress can interfere with work, relationships, and other responsibilities.
+Eczema and allergies can make it hard to get a restful night’s sleep.
+Itchy, inflamed skin can leave you awake and scratching through the night.
+As a result, fatigue and stress can interfere with your everyday life.

-Navigating the relationship between oat allergies and eczema requires medical advice, allergy tests (via blood analysis and/or skin testing), social support, and lifestyle changes.
-Adjusting your skin care routine and checking for oat ingredients in your food and cosmetic products can help you gain control of your skin symptoms.
-Including a mental health professional as part of your eczema care team can play an important role in living well with this chronic condition.
+If you’re experiencing any of these symptoms, let your doctor know.
+Navigating the relationship between oat allergies and eczema requires medical advice, allergy tests, social support, and lifestyle changes.
+Your doctor may suggest you adjust your skin care routine and avoid oat ingredients in your food and cosmetic products.
+It could also be beneficial to include a mental health professional as part of your eczema care team to help you live well with this chronic condition.

-Have you experienced oat allergy symptoms or skin reactions after eating oats in foods like granola or cereals?
-What about after using certain skin care products that contain colloidal oatmeal or oat flour?
+Have you experienced oat allergy symptoms or skin reactions after eating oats or using oat products?
+What symptoms do you experience?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Get updates directly to your inbox.